budgetneon/pagecache/readme.md

 ## DESCRIPTION

-Octurbo is a collection of code intended to help improve the performance and funtionality of opencart.
+This page cahce is part of a collection of code intended to help improve the performance and funtionality of opencart.

 At the moment, these improvements consist of a simple, but effective, page level cache for opencart.
 It's very simple to install, consisting only of one new file, and 2 minor changes you'll make to the index.php file in your home directory.